-Place sliced chicken and 2 tablespoons cornstarch in a ziploc bag; seal and shake to coat.
+Coat the chicken.
+Place the sliced chicken and 2 tablespoons of cornstarch in a ziploc bag; seal and shake to coat.

-To the same skillet, add remaining oil, broccoli, pepper, and mushrooms; cook for 4 minutes or until veggies are tender.
-Stir in garlic and cook for 20 seconds.
+Sauté the veggies.
+To the same skillet, add remaining oil, broccoli, pepper, and mushrooms; cook for 4 minutes or until the veggies are tender.
+Stir in garlic and cook for 15 seconds.
 Add the chicken back to the skillet.

+Serve.
 Remove from heat.
-Garnish with green onions and sesame seeds, and serve.
+Garnish your Hunan chicken with green onions and sesame seeds, and serve.

 Notes